-As we learned from our 2011 report “When Women Lead,” women legislators, regardless of party affiliation, vote in favor of environmental protections more often than their male counterparts.
+As we learned from our 2011 report “When Women Lead,” women legislators vote in favor of environmental protections more often than their male counterparts.
 Clearly, we need women on both sides of the aisle to advance policy, especially environmental policy.

 But the vast majority of women in Congress are Democrats; they outnumber Republican congresswomen three to one.
 Why is this and how can we address this gap?